akiomiyao/ped/README.md

   For example,
   % perl mkref.pl WBcel235
   or
-  % qsub -v target=WBcel235 mkref.pl
+  % perl qsub_mkref.pl WBcel235 (For computer cluster)
   Directory WBcel235 for reference of *Caenorhabditis elegans* WBcel235 will be created.
   If run without argument, help and suported reference will be listed.
   If you want to new reference, add the reference information to the config file.